TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

    .. method:: iterweekdays()

       Return an iterator for the week day numbers that will be used for one week.
-The first value from the iterator will be the same as the value of the :attr:`firstweekday` property.
+The first value kutoka the iterator will be the same as the value of the :attr:`firstweekday` property.